lwang031/Helpful-Linux-Commnad/README.md

 and fail because moving multiple files to a single destination is only allowed when the destination is a directory.
 Putting double quotes around “$filename” solves this issue.

 So you see, quoting is a good habit to prevent your commands and scripts from doing unexpected things.
-Two final notes: you can’t quote variables using single quotes, because the dollar sign loses its special meaning between single quotes, and if you ever need to use a literal single quote in some command, you can do so by putting it between double quotes.
+Important message: you can’t quote variables using single quotes, because the dollar sign loses its special meaning between single quotes, and if you ever need to use a literal single quote in some command, you can do so by putting it between double quotes.

-## 2. Process substitution
+## 2. Process Substitution

 Think of showing differences of two commands quickly?
 One way is to redirect the output to a temporary file for both of them, and diff those files, like this: